shtakai/poc-vpn-detection/Readme.md

 ![](assets/demo.gif)

-I found it fascinating that services like Netflix could detect that you're using a VPN to get around geo-restrictions on content.
-I wanted to explore an idea for how to implement a similar detection service.
+I wanted to explore an idea for how to implement a VPN detection service à la Netflix or any other geo-restricted content.

 ## The Idea